ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 The plot below (not visible initially - drag the border between event area and plot area or scroll down to make it visible) shows the fluorescence signal over time.
-This plot is only available for RT-fDC data.
+This plot is only available for RT-FDC data.

 Configuration Tabs